JadoreThompson/f1-betting/README.md

 # **Overview**

 This project is a Formula 1 betting application that integrates live market data, blockchain payments, and predictive analytics.
-The backend is built with FastAPI, offering a fast and scalable foundation, while transactions are handled through a custom smart contract on the blockchain to ensure security and transparency.
+The backend is built with FastAPI while transactions are handled through a custom smart contract on the blockchain to ensure security and transparency.
 A proprietary prediction model powers the betting insights, supported by a dedicated data pipeline.
-The frontend is developed using React, delivering a responsive and intuitive user experience.

 # **Pre-requisites**